rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 # Mining is Zero Sum

-> Issuance of Bitcoin and ordering of blocks of transactions
+>
-> -- *aka mining* -- is the dark side of Bitcoin,
+> Mining is the dark side of Bitcoin,
 > the chaotic fringe, the garment of skin,
-> the wasteland of rekt dreams and abandoned code,
+> the wasteland of rekt dreams and abandoned code --
 > where the rotting corpses of past heroes are picked
 > apart, scavenged by hash-eating parasites,
 > all fighting for their own small moment of heroism,
 > before the others devour them,
-> before they become the rotting corpse they
+> before they become like the rotting corpse they
 > so hungrily devour,
 > for it cannot be otherwise.